taniatitiriga/taniatitiriga.github.io/src/routes/writeups/TryHackMe/Blue/+page.md

 ```

-Find the exploitation code we will run against the machine.
-What is the full path of the code?
-(Ex: exploit/........)
+As the title suggests, the vuln is **EternalBlue**.

+---

+To find the exploit's code, search it in the metasploit console:

 ```bash
 msf6 > search eternalblue